Duofiller/docs/assembly Mono.md

 <br>
 <br>
 <br>
 Fit the soft tubes over the stainless tubes.
+Point the stainless tube end away from your body.
+If the tube slips you won't risk to stab your body with it, it can hurt you badly.
-Please note, thick tube on the right side, thin tube on the left side.<br>
+Thick tube (beverage) on the right side, thin tube (CO~2~) on the left side.<br>
 <img src="/static/mono4.png" alt="drawing" style="width:200px;"/>
 <br>
 <br>